 ASIA:1000 First-Year Seminar 1-2 s.h.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).
 Requirements: first- or second-semester standing.

 Reading of Chinese literature concerning ghosts, marvels, and supernatural from the first millennium B.C.E. through the 1800s; readings analyzed against changing historical and religious contexts.
 Taught in English.
+Recommendations: completion of all required ESL courses.
 GE: Interpretation of Literature.
-Same as CL:1510.
+Same as WLLC:1510.

 GE: Historical Perspectives; International and Global Issues.
 Same as HIST:1604.

 ASIA:1606 Civilizations of Asia: South Asia 3-4 s.h.

 ASIA:1607 Civilizations of Asia: Korea 3-4 s.h.